 It is very important to measure the ingredients correctly to make the perfect red chilli pickle.

-If you have sensitive skin, wear gloves while making the red chili pickle, because when you touch the seeds it may make your hands burn for days, even after you wash.
-So get yourself a pair of gloves.
+If you have sensitive skin, wear gloves while making the red chili pickle, because when you touch the seeds, it may make your hands burn for days, even after you wash.

 There should be no moisture left in the chilies.
 After washing the chilies, wipe them dry properly with a kitchen towel.

-All the ingredients should be moisture free including the spices, so if the spices are not fresh, you can either dry them in sun for some time or dry roast before adding them into the pickle.
+All the ingredients should be moisture free, including the spices, so if the spices are not fresh, you can either dry them in the sun for some time or dry roast them before adding them to the pickle.

 Use mustard oil for authentic tastes.
 It adds a pungent raw taste, which makes the pickle even more delicious.